KelvCodes/WeatherGenie/README.md

 - ⏰ **Weather Alerts**: Notifications for severe weather changes.
 - 🌙 **Hourly Forecast**: Hour-by-hour weather predictions.
 - ☁️ **Dark Mode**:   Switch to comfortable dark theme for nighttime use.
-- 🔀 **Multi-Language Support**: Reorganize tasks to prioritize effectively.
+- 🔀 **Multi-Language Support**: View forecast in your preferred language.

 ---